Black+Decker Powerseries+ 20V Review

 Pet Hair

 Our pet hair testing protocol is very difficult.
-We spread 4 grams of pet hair on the carpet, add 1 gram of long hair extensions, and then roll the whole area to make sure the pet hair is sticking to the carpet.
-This product did better than average with pet hair on low pile carpet but less than average on high pile carpet.
-Still, considering its low price point, we were impressed at how well it managed to suck up pet hair on low pile carpet, which is far more common in the United States than high pile carpet these days.
+We spread 4 grams of pet hair on the carpet, add 1 gram of long hair extensions, and then roll the whole area to ensure the pet hair sticks to the carpet.
+Considering its low price point, we were impressed at how well it managed to suck up pet hair on low pile carpets, which is far more common in the United States than high pile carpets these days.
 Pet owners with moderately shedding animals and who are patient will likely have a decent experience with this vac.

 Filtration & Suction